polterguy/polterguy.github.io/documentation/magic/index.md

 #### GET magic/system/tasks/count-tasks

 Returns the number of tasks in your system, optionally matching the specified **[query]** filtering argument.
 This endpoint can only be invoked by a root user.
+The endpoint requires the following argument(s).

+* __[query]__ - Optional filter criteria that must be found in the task's description or id for the task to be considered a match

+Notice, this endpoint should be considered obsolete and might change in a future version.

 #### POST magic/system/tasks/create-task